google/re2j/README.md

 implementation to Java.
 Afroz Mohiuddin wrapped the engine in a familiar Java `Matcher` / `Pattern` API.
 James Ring prepared the RE2/J source for its release to Open Source.

+This is just a test, not to be checked in.